 Benefits of Bonus Depreciation

 The benefit of bonus depreciation all comes down to tax liabilities.
 By having equipment in place within the calendar year – even for one day – you have the benefit of having it the whole year, plus an additional “bonus” percentage.
-Bottom line: it can save your business money.
+The bottom line: It can save your business money.